djeada/Parallel-And-Concurrent-Programming/README.md

 Multiprocessing creates new processes as well, but these processes are meant to run some subtask of your program and easily communicate with one another.
 The multiprocessing module includes primitives for sharing values between processes.

-Additionaly multiprocessing uses an API similar to the threading module.
-Process

-POOL = RUn same function with different set of inputs. t allows you to run tasks in a pool of processes, a great way to improve the parallelism of your program.
+Furthermore, multiprocessing has an API similar to that of the threading module.
+Use the <code>Process</code> class to start a new process.
+The first argument should be the callback function.
+Then, to begin the process execution, use the <code>start()</code> method.
+Similarly to threads, if you want the rest of your program to wait for the process to complete, use <code>join()</code>.

+Pool is another useful multiprocessing construction.
+It allows users to run one function in parallel with different sets of inputs.

 #### Examples in JavaScript

-Although multithreading is not supported there is a way to harness the power of a multicore system by using processes.
-Node.js has a module called cluster designed to support a multiprocessing alternative.

 In NodeJs, there are four functions for creating a child process: spawn(), fork(), exec(), and execFile().